Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means a situation where there is no middle ground, and one must either succeed or fail.
-The phrase is figurative, using "die" metaphorically to emphasize the seriousness or ultimatum of a decision.
+The idiom is figurative, using "die" metaphorically to emphasize the seriousness or ultimatum of a decision.

 Origin: